 Pam has a daughter in college and lives in Front Royal, Virginia where she enjoys cooking, wineries, and bear watching.

-Marett Carey joined the Office of Institutional Advancement in May 2017 as Annual Fund Coordinator.
-Marett comes to us from Rainforest Trust, Warrenton, VA, where she served as Annual Giving Coordinator and where in NYC, she served as Major Gifts Assistant to the Rainforest Alliance.
-She has been a grant research assistant to Columbia University Libraries and a philanthropy assistant at The Nature Conservancy.
+Marett joined the Office of Institutional Advancement in May 2017.
+Marett comes to us from Rainforest Trust, Warrenton, VA, where she served as an Annual Campaign Officer.
+Previously, she lived and worked in New York City, where she has been a Major Gifts Assistant to the Rainforest Alliance, a grant research assistant to Columbia University Libraries, and a Philanthropy Assistant at The Nature Conservancy.
 She also served as a Major Gifts Intern at the Whitney Museum of American Art.

-Katherine Murphy joined the Office of Institutional Advancement in June 2017 as Campaign Coordinator.
-In this role, Katherine is responsible for working on capital fundraising initiatives, including planned giving.
+Katherine Murphy joined the Office of Institutional Advancement in June 2017 as Campaign Coordinator and has transitioned to Donor Relations and Reunion Coordinator.
+In this role, she is responsible for working on special fundraising initiatives and organizing Reunion each spring.
 Katherine previously served as Senior Individual Giving Coordinator for the Cystic Fibrosis Foundation where she supported the cultivation of major gift donors, among other duties.

-Katherine graduated from Muhlenberg College, Magna Cum Laude in Business Administration with a concentration in Marketing, and lives on campus as a dorm parent in Orchard.
+Katherine graduated from Muhlenberg College, Magna Cum Laude with a B.A. in Business Administration and a concentration in Marketing.
+She is an advisor to the Junior Class, a former dorm parent in Orchard, and a proud hound!

 An all-girls boarding and day school in Northern Virginia, Foxcroft prepares young women in grades 9-12 for success in college and in life.
 Our outstanding academic program offers challenging courses, including Advanced Placement classes and an innovative STEM program.
 Our premiere equestrian program is nationally recognized, and our athletic teams have won conference and state championships.
 Experience the best in girls' boarding schools: visit Foxcroft.